cuhuuhoang/tetrix/README.md

-# Tetrix
+# Tetris

-Low power Tetrix (Tetris) clone built with **Phaser 4 Canvas** and Vite.
+Low power Tetris clone built with **Phaser 4 Canvas** and Vite.
 It runs entirely on the client, saves progress offline with localForage, and targets both desktop and iOS Chrome with a capped 30 FPS render loop to minimize battery usage.

 ## Features